 My mind is completely blown.
 Completely and utterly, blown.
 During the road trip in Switzerland I just embarked on, I think my daily happiness levels averaged higher than ever before.
 The mountain presence here in Switzerland was overwhelming my emotions in a way that I didn’t even know possible.

-You can tell already how this post is going to go right?
+You can tell already how this post is going to go, right?
 Mountain mountains and more mountains.
 If mountains aren’t your thing, this road trip probably isn’t the one for you.
-And if it is?
+And if they are?
 You’re in for a treat.

 I lost count of the amount of times during this trip that I was left physically unable to voice any words.

 My journey through Switzerland, albeit only a couple of days, left me speechless for probably the first time in my life.

 Of our eight days on the road, we spent four in Switzerland which wasn’t anywhere near enough to see what we wanted to, or to even touch the surface.
 Saying that, you don’t have to travel far in Switzerland to change up your trip and diversify your activities so there’s plenty of scope to have a freaking awesome trip in a short amount of time.

 We first entered Switzerland from France on day three of our eight day road trip from London, straight after passing through Belfort where we had attended a day at Les Eurokéennees festival.

 The drive in from France had us pass through many a tunnel carved through the mountains, as we watched the landscape shift to something a little more uneven.